Didcot: Power stations

-Didcot A Power Station (between Didcot and Sutton Courtenay) which was commissioned in 1968, ceased generating electricity for the National Grid in March 2013.
-Country Life magazine once voted the power station the third worst eyesore in Britain.
+Didcot A Power Station (between Didcot and Sutton Courtenay), which was commissioned in 1968, ceased generating electricity for the National Grid in March 2013.
+Country Life once voted the power station the third worst eyesore in Britain.
 The power station cooling towers were visible from up to 30 mi away because of their location, but were designed with visual impact in mind (six towers in two separated groups 0.5 mi apart rather than a monolithic 3×2 block), much in the style of what is sometimes called Didcot's 'sister' station – Fiddlers Ferry Power Station – at Widnes, Cheshire, constructed slightly earlier.
 The power station had also proved a popular man-made object for local photographers.

 In October 2010, Didcot Sewage Works became the first in the UK to produce biomethane gas supplied to the National Grid, for use in up to 200 homes in Oxfordshire.
 On Sunday 27 July 2014 three of the six 114 m cooling towers were demolished in the early hours of the morning, using 180 kg of explosives.
 The demolition was streamed live by webcam.
 On Tuesday 23 February 2016, part of the boiler house building at the power station collapsed; one person was declared dead, five injured and three missing.
 All were believed to have been preparing the site for demolition.
 On Sunday 17 July 2016, what remained of the structure was demolished in a controlled explosion.
 The bodies of the three missing men were still in the remains at that time.
 A spokesman said that because of the instability of the structure, it had not been possible to recover the three bodies.
 For safety reasons, robots were used to place the explosive charges, and the site was demolished just after 6am.
 On Sunday 18 August 2019, the remaining three cooling towers were demolished at 7am.